 What will the Peaky Blinders season 6 plot be about?

-Creator and writer Steven Knight has said this season will be the "best series yet".
-In a new interview with the official Peaky Blinders website, PeakyBlinders.tv, he revealed that the coronavirus pandemic has meant they've been forced to make changes to the upcoming season - but it's "for the better".
+On multiple occasions, Knight has promised that this season will be the "best series yet".
+In an interview with the official Peaky Blinders website, PeakyBlinders.tv, he revealed that the coronavirus pandemic meant they were forced to make changes to the upcoming season - but it's "for the better".

 He shared, "I always say this, but I think this will be the best series yet.
 We’ve had to change a few things because of actors’ schedules.
 I’ve been through the scripts, so some things have developed and changed, I think, for the better."

-It's also guaranteed to deliver some more bombshells if these comments from the director are anything to go by: "I checked my email and episode one of season 6 had just arrived and I went 'Oh f**k, do you want to know what happens after what we've just watched?'
+And it's guaranteed to deliver some more major bombshells if these comments from the director are anything to go by: "I checked my email and episode one of season 6 had just arrived and I went 'Oh f**k, do you want to know what happens after what we've just watched?'

 "Then I sat on the couch and started reading it and my editor was sitting beside me just going 'Woah' and 'f**k' - and I was like 'Do you know what page I'm on?' and I was like '46'.
 So I actually read the whole thing out loud.
 It was so compelling."